Public domain improvements

-The plan forms part of the overall City Centre Public Domain Plan and can be used as a guideline for major infrastructure, transport or development projects and future capital works programming.
-You can download the amended plan under item 4, attachments A1-A6 on this page.
+The plan forms part of the overall city centre public domain plan and can be used as a guideline for major infrastructure, transport or development projects and future capital works programming.

 The strategy identifies 6 guiding directions for long term improvements to strengthen the existing character as a special destination.

 This distinctive area within our city offers a vibrant culture that is characterised by eating and shopping.
-The Chinatown Public Domain Strategy 2012 aims to guide the improvement of the area through 4 key directions.
+The Chinatown public domain plan aims to guide the improvement of the area through 4 key directions.

-Gehl Architects has been commissioned to undertake various studies within the city.
+Gehl Architects has been commissioned to undertake various studies in the city.

-One of the studies is Public Spaces, Public Life Sydney 2007.
-The study analysed public life and space to help create quality urban environments.
+One of the studies analysed public life and space to help create quality urban environments.
 The report provides a blueprint to transform our city centre into a welcoming, public transport-orientated, green, connected, and distinctive place.